AlphaGenes/AlphaPlantImpute2/docs/source/index.rst

       -n_impute_rounds N_IMPUTE_ROUNDS
                             Number of rounds of imputation.
 Default: 5.

-|program| performs the following steps:
+These options control the algorithm that |program| uses.
+The algorithm performs the following steps:

-Create haplotype library
+Create a haplotype library
-    Putative haplotypes are generated from the genotypes of high-density individuals.
+    pairs of haplotypes are generated from the genotypes of high-density individuals.
+High-density individuals are those with a fraction of non-missing markers greater than a given threshold (``-hd_threshold``).
 Homozygous loci are de-facto phased; heterozygous loci are randomly assigned with equal probability and missing loci are randomly assigned according to minor allele frequency.
-[Lots of passive voice]

-Refine haplotype library
+Refine the haplotype library
-    Each haplotype in the library is refined using a hidden Markov model.
-The hidden states (at each locus) are the other haplotypes in the library (excluding the haplotype being considered).
-The model randomly generates a new haplotype according to the HMM's probabilities considering other haplotypes in the library, but *excluding* the haplotype being considered.
-The number of haplotypes considered is also reduced by randomly sampling a (user-defined) number of haplotypes.
-This number is a tradeoff between high imputation accuracy (high numbers) and faster computation time (low numbers).
-Once one set of new haplotypes has been generated, this process repeats using these newly generated haplotypes.
-A (user-specified) number of rounds is used to refine the haplotypes.
+    each haplotype in the library is refined using a hidden Markov model.
+The hidden states (at each locus) are either haplotypes in the library (for inbred/double haploid individuals), or pairs of haplotypes (for outbred, diploid individuals).
+The model randomly generates a haplotype (inbred/double haploid) or pair of haplotypes (outbred, diploid) according to the HMM probabilities.
+The number of haplotypes considered by the HMM is reduced by randomly sampling a number of haplotypes (``-n_haplotypes``).
+This number is a trade-off between higher imputation accuracy (higher numbers of haplotypes) and faster computation time (lower numbers).
+Once each haplotype has been generated, the process iterates for a number of rounds (``-n_sample_rounds``) to refine the haplotypes.
+A small number of rounds (e.g. 10) is usually being sufficient to accurately estimate the haplotypes.
 This step, in effect, phases the high-density individuals.
-A small number of rounds (e.g. 10) is usually sufficient to converge to an accurate solution.

 Impute individuals
-    Each individual's genotype is imputed using a HMM, which uses all pairs of haplotypes in the refined library as hidden states.
-Again, the number of haplotypes considered is reduced by randomly sampling and the procsess repeats a (user-defined) number of times updating the average genotype dosages at each step.
-The imputed genotypes are simply the integer rounded values of the dosages.
+    each individual's genotype is imputed using the same hidden Markov Model and haplotypes in the refined library as hidden states.
+Again, the number of haplotypes considered is reduced by randomly sampling (``-n_haplotypes``) and the process repeats for a number of rounds (``-n_impute_rounds``), updating the average genotype dosages each time.
+The imputed genotypes are simply the integer-rounded values of the dosages.

-This is a tradeoff between high imputation accuracy (high numbers) and faster computation time (low numbers)

 Input file formats
 ~~~~~~~~~~~~~~~~~~